Hurricane Hone: Preparations

 Both the National Hurricane Center (NHC) and Central Pacific Hurricane Center (CPHC) warned of Hone's potential to bring heavy rainfall and strong winds and waves to portions of the main Hawaiian Islands while the system was still developing.
 Stronger winds from Hone presented the threat of spreading wildfires across the Big Island and Maui, a year after the devastating 2023 Hawaii wildfires which were partially influenced by Hurricane Dora.
 Hawaii County Civil Defense was activated on August 22, while the county's Department of Public Works assessed infrastructure on the big island ahead of Hone's expected passage to the south.
 The 2024 International Va’a Federation finals, an international competition in the sport of outrigger canoeing (va’a), was scheduled to end early due to the weather threats.
 A tropical storm watch and flood watch were both issued for the Big Island shortly after Hone's formation, while a tropical storm warning was put in place for offshore waters surrounding the entire state.
 The tropical storm watch was upgraded to a warning for the Big Island at 3:00 UTC on August 24.
 A red flag alert, indicating conditions were very favorable for a wildfire, was issued for 10AM to 6PM HST on August 24 due to Hone's strong winds pushing dry air north of the storm over parts of the island chain.
 Wind advisories were also issued for the islands of Maui, Oahu and Kauai.
 Flood mitigation equipment, such as culverts, were prepared for the coming storm by emergency management officials in Maui.

 On August 24, Hawaii Governor Josh Green issued an emergency proclamation for the state.
 Hawaiian Airlines issued a travel waiver for those with flights to Hilo or Kona on August 24 and 25.
 Various high school sport and youth outdoors events were cancelled by the Hawaii High School Athletic Association and Department of Land and Natural Resources, respectively.
 Despite this, the Hawaii Tourism Authority informed travelers that it was still safe to come to the island during Hone's passage, but to avoid outdoor activities.
 All of Hawaii's campgrounds were closed through August 26 due to the storm, as well as Punaluʻu Beach and Whittington Beach parks.
-Hawaiʻi Volcanoes National Park was closed due to tropical storm conditions.
+Hawaiʻi Volcanoes National Park's coastal backcountry and Mauna Loa was closed due to tropical storm conditions.
 As rounds of rain from Hone began to impact the Big Island, flash flood watches were issued there as well.
 While Hone moved erratically northwest of Hawaii, a tropical storm watch was issued for Kure Atoll, Midway Atoll and part of the Papahanaumokuakea Marine National Monument.
 The watches were eventually discontinued when Hone was designated an extratropical cyclone by the CPHC.